JSE dividend portfolio paying monthly (updated Dec22)

 The example below is just that: An example.
 It’s also lumpy.
 You could smooth payments with different sized positions in each stock to try and achieve the same Rand value payout.

-Theoretically, the portfolio example below could generate payments increasing ahead of inflation every year with one exception: The CoreShares Preference Share ETF.
-This tracks the prime lending rate so the price of the ETF will be fairly static.
+Theoretically, the portfolio example below could generate payments increasing ahead of inflation every year with the bonds being the exception.

 But wait, there’s more